 Pole beans need well drained soil and plenty of organic amendment to produce a large crop.
 Full sun situations are preferable in temperatures that are at least 60 degrees Fahrenheit.
 Pole beans need a support structure at least 6 feet high and the vines can grow 5 to 10 feet long.
 Pole beans need at least an inch of water per week and should not be allowed to dry out but also cannot tolerate soggy soils.

 Beans need a little help climbing their support structure, especially when young.
-It is important to get them up off the ground early to prevent rot and loss of blooms.
+It’s important to get them up off the ground early to prevent rot and loss of blooms.
 Pole beans need little fertilizer.
 Fertilizer should be added to the soil before planting pole beans.
 Side dress with manure or mulch or use black plastic to conserve moisture, minimize weeds and keep soils warm for increased yield.

 Harvesting Pole Beans